infimalabs/space/A15/README.md

 divergent floating-point results.
 This variance breaks simulation consistency, undermines fairness in competition (Claypool and Claypool 2006), complicates debugging and verification, and fundamentally opposes the requirement for determinism.

+These challenges manifest most acutely in latency-sensitive, spatially-complex applications where:

+- Small coordinate discrepancies can produce visible jitter or desynchronization

+- State consistency must be maintained across heterogeneous client devices

+- Replays and verifiable event sequences require bit-exact reproduction

+- Network bandwidth constraints demand efficient coordinate representation

-Yet, widespread hardware acceleration makes IEEE 754 formats—primarily binary32 (32, single-precision) and binary64 (64, double-precision)—ubiquitous in modern CPUs and GPUs.
+Yet, widespread hardware acceleration makes IEEE 754 formats—primarily binary32 (32, single-precision) and binary64 (64,
+double-precision)—ubiquitous in modern CPUs and GPUs.
 Binary32, in particular, remains vital for performance-sensitive applications like game development and VR, establishing a key baseline for efficiency comparisons.
 This work, therefore, accepts the practical necessity of floats but seeks to structure their use, mitigating risks to determinism via the disciplined partitioning and verifiable scaling offered by the *A15* framework detailed in
 <a href="#sec-framework-design" data-reference-type="ref+Label"
 data-reference="sec-framework-design">2</a>.